How does the electric essential oil distiller extract essential oils?

 What other factors influence the distillation of essential oils?

-They are other factors such as temperature and pressure that affect the quality of the oil.
-For example, if the pressure or temperature is too high that the oil is changed.
+There are other factors such as temperature and pressure that affect the quality of the oil.
+For example, if the pressure or temperature is too high the oil is changed.
 It’s like cooking vegetables!

 Moreover, the chemical components of the oil, when heated, are changed or enlarged.
 Oil pH and polarity can even be completely changed!

 So it has been found that low pressure and low temperature are extremely important for the production of therapeutic-grade oils.
 This is how ancient cultures distilled oils for thousands of years!

 Can you give the right pressures and temperatures for Cypress Oil or Tea Tree or Melaleuca Alternifolia Essential Oil?

 Cypress essential oil – If we start with 2,000 pounds of material we produce 1 pound of oil.
 The pressure in pounds should be 0 and the optimum distillation time and temperature is 220 degrees in 24 hours!
 Less than anything, it produces oil that has 18 to 20 ingredients completely missing from the oil!

 Tree Oil Essential Oil (Melaleuca alternifolia) – If we start with 1,000 pounds of material we produce ten to fifteen pounds of oil.
 The pressure per pound should be 3 and the optimum distillation time and temperature is 218 degrees for 2-3 hours.